Electricity Market

 The forward market is a financial market only.

-I-SEM replaced the single electricity market which commenced in 2008.
+I-SEM replaced the single electricity market, which commenced in 2008.
 All electricity above 10 MW generated imported was to be sold in or purchased from the SEM.
-Bids for generation were made daily to form a single island wide system at marginal price.
+Bids for a generation were made daily to form a single island-wide system at a marginal price.

 The revised market provides a more sophisticated framework and is linked with other markets through Great Britain.
-This is facilitated Ireland participating in the EU internal energy market..
+This is facilitated by Ireland’s participation in the EU internal energy market.

-EU Regulation (EU) 2019/941 provides detailed rules on how transmission system operators and others should cooperate in the event of an emergency in which there was significant electricity shortage.
+EU Regulation (EU) 2019/941 provides detailed rules on how transmission system operators and others should cooperate in the event of an emergency in which there is a significant electricity shortage.
 Risk preparedness measures were required.